Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Rochester, placing the area among the bottom 25% of areas assessed nationally

-The average expected construction cost value of new properties is $314,000.
-In the current financial year, $4.0 million worth of commercial approvals have been registered, indicating the area's predominantly residential nature.
-Compared to the Rest of Vic., Rochester records about 63% of the building activity per person and ranks among the 48th percentile of areas assessed nationally.
-This results in relatively constrained buyer choice, supporting interest in existing homes.
+The average construction cost value for new properties is $314,000.
+This financial year has seen $4.0 million in commercial approvals registered, indicating the area's primarily residential nature.
+Compared to the Rest of Vic., Rochester records around 63% of the building activity per person.
+Nationally, it ranks among the 47th percentile of areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing homes.

 However, construction activity has intensified recently.
-The estimated count of 392 people per dwelling approval reflects the area's quiet, low activity development environment.
-Future projections indicate that Rochester is expected to add 377 residents by 2041.
-Building activity appears to be keeping pace with these growth projections, though buyers may experience increased competition as the population grows.
+This activity is below average nationally, reflecting the area's maturity and suggesting possible planning constraints.
+Recent building activity consists entirely of standalone homes, maintaining Rochester's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated count of 392 people in the area per dwelling approval reflects its quiet, low activity development environment.
+Future projections show Rochester adding 377 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.

 Frequently Asked Questions - Development